Code-Institute-Submissions/Pyleks-milestone4/README.md

 ## Deployment
 <strong>1.
 Clone Website</strong>
+Please note this is for deployment to a local IDE.
+Running a command on GitPod require python3 manage.py runserver.
+Running a command locally require python manage.py runserver.
 1. Go to [GitHub](https://github.com/Pyleks/milestone4)
 2. Click Code and copy the HTTPS link for cloning of the project.
 3. To Clone using command, simply type: ``git clone https://github.com/Pyleks/milestone4.git``